Meeples10/MCResourceAnalyzer/README.md

 # Minecraft Resource Analyzer

+MCResourceAnalyzer gathers data from Minecraft region files to determine the empirical distribution of naturally-occurring block types.
 For more information, see [this page](https://meeples10.github.io/resource-distribution).

-This is a standalone program created to replace [this plugin](https://github.com/Meeples10/ChunkAnalyzer).

 ## Using the program